 Postponements for exigent circumstances within thirty (30) days of trial may be presented Monday through Friday at 1:45 p.m. in Room 231, Courthouse East.
 All Counsel for the parties must attend.

 Pre-Trial Settlement Conferences (PTCs) are conducted thirty (30) days prior to trial.
 (PTCs) may be conducted by either senior judges, experienced volunteer attorneys, or Civil ADR staff.
-The court requires that all parties with settlement authority including trial attorneys, litigants, corporate representatives, and insurance representatives/adjustors MUST ATTEND IN PERSON unless previously excused by order of court.
+The court requires that all parties with settlement authority including trial attorneys, litigants, corporate representatives, and insurance representatives/adjustors MUST ATTEND REMOTELY unless previously excused by order of court.

 Specially Assigned Cases

 Once cases have been specially assigned to a specific judge, a courtesy copy of all pleadings and documents should be simultaneously provided to the judge’s chambers.
 Counsel who wish to have a case specially assigned should prepare a request in writing to the Administrative Judge, Audrey J.S.
 Carrion setting forth the reasons for the request.